 Preconfigured endpoints: For these, the body, method, and headers are preconfigured.
 You’ll need to specify authentication information, such as your API key, service key, or token.

-Supported apps include Opsgenie (only if hosted by the US data center), BigPanda, PagerDuty, Slack, VictorOps, and Datadog.
+Supported apps include Opsgenie (only if hosted by the US data center), BigPanda, PagerDuty, Slack, VictorOps, ServiceNow, and Microsoft Teams.

 Custom endpoints: You’ll need to specify the URL, method, and headers, and optionally the message body.